 Litigating a personal injury lawsuit, a divorce or a child custody dispute can easily lead disputants away from the core issues and bog them down in legal proceedings.
 Court calendars, motions and countermotions and impersonal judges can take on a life of their own.
 Many people facing legal disputes say, “There must be a better way.”
 For many, mediation is the better way.

 In mediation, legal opponents (usually with their lawyers by their sides) meet with neutral mediators who consider evidence that a jury might examine, but without the pressure of a public trial.
-At Morse Busby Andrews & Terry LLP, we recommend mediation over litigation for people who want to have a greater say in how their cases are resolved.
+At Andrews Terry Jeffers LLP, we recommend mediation over litigation for people who want to have a greater say in how their cases are resolved.

 Advantages Of Mediation And How We Help